Two bills affecting New Jersey cannabis companies’ taxes and investment passed a legislative committee in the State House today.

 “We view the language currently in the bill as a way to create a Trojan Horse,” DeVeaux said.
 “What the bill does not do is qualify who they really are, where they’re really from, and what the original intent is.”

-“We should really be looking at ways to modify the bill to address the fact that we could have Fronts for other enterprises and protect those small and minority business licenses that we strove to get into this business,” he added.
+“We should really be looking at ways to modify the bill to address the fact.
+We could have Fronts for other enterprises and protect those small and minority business licenses that we strove to get into this business,” he added.

 “We come to voice our support,” said Todd Johnson of Justice Grown dispensary in Ewing and the NJ Cannabis Trade Association (NJTA).